Documents to download

 2. An e-copy of your thesis.
 (Please see Are there any requirements for the format of my thesis?)

 4. Your supervisor’s thesis report signed by all jury members (e-signatures are accepted).
-The thesis report is confidential and thesis directors should send the report directly to the program coordinator.
+The thesis report is confidential and thesis director should send the report directly to the program coordinator.

 • Your PI should help define your thesis committee.

-After your defence, your PI should verify your corrections.
+• After your defence, your PI should verify your corrections and then, sign the Mode de Publication.

 • You can download a template for the front page of your thesis here.